Private Debt Europe

 1) Which capital provider should your business talk to?

 2) Do you know the local business culture?

 If you’re unsure, we can help.
-Even if you know the established private debt providers (e.g. ICG, Alcentra, Hayfin, Arcmont, etc) or venture debt providers (e.g. Kreos Capital, EIB, MCI Capital, etc) in Europe, would you know who to reach out to or want to spend time reaching out to every manager?
-Note that few private debt funds in Europe lend to borrowers with less than US$5m in EBITDA.
+Even if you know the established private debt providers (e.g. ICG, Alcentra, Hayfin, Arcmont, etc.) or venture debt providers (e.g. Kreos Capital, EIB, MCI Capital, etc.) in Europe, would you know who to reach out to or want to spend time reaching out to every manager?
+Few private debt funds in Europe lend to borrowers with less than US$5m in EBITDA.

 As a debt advisory and brokerage established in 2013, we are heavily involved in the business community.
-Out of the 6,500 private debt funds globally, we have close working relationships with some of the most technology savvy private debt lenders in the world and have helped over 350 technology businesses secure private debt solutions to support their growth.
+Out of the 6,500 private debt funds globally, we have close working relationships with some of the most technology-savvy private debt lenders in the world and have helped over 450 technology businesses secure private debt solutions to support their growth.

 This means that we are able to help you save precious time by quickly assessing who the best private lenders for your business are and who to reach out to, and we do so while keeping your business name anonymous.